qaware/qaware-blog-source/content/posts/kubecon-eu-2022.md

 How a WebAssembly powered cloud might look like can now be experienced on wasmcloud.dev.

 With wasmCloud you get a modular platform.
 With WebAssembly, you just write actors, which just contains the business logic.
 As such it does not contain technical code.
 This is added by capability providers such as HTTP-Servers, Postgres, AWS S3 or Logging.
 The modular system runs also locally and you benefit by an increased producity and portability.

+### Pixie: All-in-one observability for developers

+One of the most spectacular demos we saw at KubeCon was Pixie.
+A eBPF-based observability tool which collects metrics, events, traces and logs without needing to instrument any code.
+The automatically generated service map shows which services talk with each other.
+Traffic is captured using a deployed module on each node and can be queried using a Web UI.
+The Web UI which is the control plane of Pixie is either the managed Cloud offering of Pixie or a self-hosted version.
+Pixie promises that no customer data is shared into the Cloud offering.
+This is facilitated by services which are deployed into the customer cluster and the Web UI querying these services for all data.
+The impressive new thing here is that developers can debug issues much easier and through the traffic capturing, production issues could be replicated to find out the root cause.
+The talk [Reproducing Production Issues in your CI Pipeline Using eBPF - Matthew LeRay & Omid Azizi ](https://www.youtube.com/watch?v=_RQLY4KXXG8) showed this live in action, so check it out!